For Dyspraxia Awareness week I thought I would share an old post of mine.

 The entire edge of this case is surrounded by chunky rubbery plastic meaning my iPad is protected if I drop it and so much easier to grip.
 I actually hate the person who came up with polished aluminium finishes!
 It has a cover which folds into a stand position, making it easier to type or watch and a clear back so you can still read your engraving.
 It’s also fairly water resistant and fastens with an easy open magnetic grip.
 Buy it here.

 This can completely fold up so it’s out of the way for other people but when unfolded it’s very sturdy and safe.
 The arms can be folded up if they get in your way while sitting on it.
-Because I have so much hair, even on a quick day it takes me about 25 minutes which used to really make my back ache.
+Because I have so much hair to wash it takes me about 25 minutes, which used to really make my back ache.
 Not to mention the whole spacial awareness probs causing me to bounce of the walls and door and worrying about slipping and knocking myself out.
 Similar here.

 This gadget is genius!
 It opens the lids on plastic bottles, beer bottles and you can slide the ring pull of a drinks can into a groove and use it for leverage instead of breaking your fingernails.
 It also has a hook to open peel back food tins.
 Similar here.